mobialia/gwt-android-emu/readme.md

 GWT is the perfect framework to migrate your Android Apps to the web because it compiles Java into Javascript.

-This library emulates some Android APIs over GWT.

-The idea is to help you porting your Android Apps to HTML5 and run them in Chrome, Firefox OS, PhoneGAP, etc. keeping a lot of Java code in common.
+GWT Android Emu helps you porting your Android Apps to HTML5 and run them in Chrome, Firefox OS, PhoneGAP, etc. keeping a lot of Java code in common.

-This library emulates:
+This library emulates some Android APIs over GWT:

-* Activities: supports onCreate(), onResume(), onPause(), onDestroy()
+* Activities with their life cycle
 * Intents: you can pass data in a Bundle, launch another activities, etc.
-* Fragments with transactions, etc.
+* Handlers and Messages
+* AlertDialogs, ProgressDialogs, Toasts...
-* Views (you cannot create them from code, must be searched with findViewById, each HTML element is mapped to a View type, see table below; ListViews work with custom adapters)
+* Views: each HTML element is mapped to a View type, see table below
+* ListViews with custom adapters
-* Menu and MenuItems
+* Menu and MenuItems (inflating menus from xml or from code)
-* AlertDialogs and ProgressDialogs
-* Toasts
+* Fragments with transactions, etc. (emulating the v4 support library)
+* ActionBar, ActionBarActivity (emulating the v7 support library)
 * SharedPreferences: implemented using HTML5's LocalStorage
-* Handlers and Messages
-* Log
-* FloatMath
-* SystemClock
+* Other utility classes: Log, FloatMath, SystemClock

-The GWT entry point is a "AndroidManifest" class extending android.BaseAndroidManifest in this class contains the default Activity and the ResourceResolver (specific for this library).
+The GWT entry point is an "AndroidManifest" class extending android.AndroidManifest.
+This class specifies the default Activity and creates the Resources and the Application objects.

 This is a work in progress in continuous evolution.
 At Mobialia we used this library to port some of our Android apps to GWT (mainly http://chess.mobialia.com).
 It's far from complete and very fitted to our needs, but we make it public in the hope that it will be useful for other developers.